Co-Terminal Degree Program

 The Office of Graduate Education recently made a change to the co-terminal program policy to allow for applications through the first semester of a student’s senior (fourth) year.

-Because of this change, the Biology Department has made the following revisions to the co-terminal application deadline.
+Because of this change, the Biological Sciences Department has made the following revisions to the co-terminal application deadline.

-For 2013, the Biology Department will have two submission deadlines:
+For 2013, the Biological Sciences Department will have two submission deadlines: